Useministrator/DepotDownloader/README.md

 `-all-archs`            | download all architecture-specific depots when `-app` is used.
 `-all-languages`        | download all language-specific depots when `-app` is used.
-`-language <lang>`      | the language for which to download the game (default: english) `-lowviolence`          | download low violence depots when `-app` is used.
+`-language <lang>`      | the language for which to download the game (default: english) `-language-only`       | download only language-specific depots.
+Without `-language` all available languages are downloaded into subdirectories named after the language.
+`-lowviolence`          | download low violence depots when `-app` is used.
 `-dir <installdir>`     | the directory in which to place downloaded files.
 `-filelist <file.txt>`  | the name of a local file that contains a list of files to download (from the manifest). prefix file path with `regex:` if you want to match with regex. each file path should be on their own line.